 Example: In Hold’em, the flop texture is Ac6d7h.
 How many combinations of 66 are there?

-Since one of the Sixes is already out there, there are now only 3 Sixes remaining in the deck.
+Since one of the Sixes is already out there, only 3 Sixes remain in the deck.

 Therefore: (3 * 2) / 2 = 3 combinations of pocket Sixes.

 Practice Questions with Combos

 We should now be equipped to answer slightly more advanced questions regarding combinations.
 We’ll need basic arithmetic skills and some common sense.

 Example: We hold pocket Aces preflop.
 How many combinations of QQ+/AK does our opponent have?

 Let's ignore the card removal effect temporarily.
 We know our opponent would have the following: